Users are responsible for the legal and ethical use of our outputs.

 Frequently Asked Questions

-ChangeLyric offers a free trial so you can test the full V3 engine.
+ChangeLyric offers a free trial so you can test the full lyric-swap tool in both modes: Overdub (bulk) and Classic (per-line precision).
 After the trial, it's $9/month for unlimited lyric swaps with no content restrictions.
 This includes stem separation, full-song editing, and zero content filters.

 Both Suno and Udio use audio fingerprinting to detect and block copyrighted content.
 This is part of their licensing agreements and content moderation policies.
 ChangeLyric is currently the only dedicated lyric swapping tool that accepts copyrighted audio uploads without restriction.

 The free DIY pipeline (separating stems, rewriting lyrics, generating vocals, voice conversion, mixing) typically takes 4-8 hours per song for someone learning the tools.
-A dedicated tool like ChangeLyric does the same work in about 15-20 minutes.
+ChangeLyric's Overdub bulk swap collapses the hard parts into roughly 15-20 minutes of active work, with the voice changer and DAW polish on top.
 The time savings alone justify the subscription for anyone doing more than one or two songs.

 Done Experimenting With Free Tools?

-ChangeLyric's free trial gives you access to the full V3 engine — upload any track, edit every section at once, and get stems for your DAW.
+ChangeLyric's free trial gives you access to the full lyric-swap tool: Overdub mode for bulk full-song rewrites, Classic mode for per-line precision edits, plus stems for your DAW.
 No content filters, no credit limits during your trial.
 See if it's worth the $9/month.

 Start Your Free Trial